 In practice, the Food Administration came to rely heavily upon the states to carry its message to individuals at the local level.
 In New York, Governor Charles Whitman called for the creation of a Food Supply Commission for Patriotic Service in April 1917, which would immediately address some of the most pressing issues, particularly farmers’ concerns about a shortage of labor and consumers’ worries about rising food costs.
 Later that summer, legislation was introduced which created a new Food Commission under the direction of a three-man board.
 William Miner was one of the names put forward as a possible commissioner, though it’s unlikely he would have accepted, given his vehement opposition to all forms of government regulation.

-Material produced by the state echoed the
+Material produced by the state echoed the messages sent out at the national level |

 The newly-constituted New York State Food Commission began its work in October 1917, under the direction of John Mitchell, the former president of the United Mine Workers of America.
 Within the commission there were three main bureaus: production, transportation and distribution, and conservation, each with its own deputy director.
 Each division then worked with organizations at the county level to disseminate information and resources.
 In most places, the county farm bureaus (themselves partnerships between the state agricultural colleges and local farmers) became the vehicle for the food commission’s work.
 In New York City and a few other large urban centers, other organizations were found that could serve this role.